-- The program prepares students for entry-level business and accounting positions in industry, government, and nonprofit entities.
+- The program prepares students for business and accounting positions in industry, government, and nonprofit entities.
 In addition, students are prepared for graduate study, most often in accounting or finance but also in law and business.
-(A graduate degree in accounting is typically necessary for an entry-level position in public accounting.)
+(A graduate degree in accounting is typically necessary for a position in public accounting.)

 - Professional opportunities in accounting include auditor, consultant, information systems consultant, investment analyst, business adviser, tax adviser, controller, cost accountant, and financial planner.